apreshill/sad-plot-showcase/README.md

 # How to Submit

-You can do it through posting an issue or a creating a pull request in this repo, with a line saying "I give Alison Hill permission to use this in presentations that may be part of her work at RStudio."
+You can do it through posting an issue or creating a pull request in this repo, with a line saying "I give Alison Hill permission to use this in presentations that may be part of her work at RStudio."
 You can submit just a plot (`.png` works), or you could link to the code too if you want and it's easily shareable.
 Give them their own folder within [`the-sad-plot-file`](https://github.com/apreshill/sad-plot-showcase/tree/master/the-sad-plot-file).
 You can also tweet your sad plot at me [@apreshill](https://twitter.com/apreshill).

 # Credit